patrykczeredys/cameraSearch/README.md

 # Camera Search

-This software automaticly/manual scan host to search any camera in network using masscan.
+This software automatically/manual scan hosts to search any camera in network using masscan.

 ## Getting Started